zofe/deficient/README.md

     php vendor/zofe/deficient/deficient setup:folders

+You must set write permission to /cache folder.
-Then you can make an index.php in your root or use Deficient where you want:
+Then you can make an index.php in your root or use Deficient where you want in your project:

 ```php